 Vote YES, YES, YES down the ballot to support Melrose’s future

 3 Ballot Questions.
-Only 1—the highest $ amount to receive a majority YES vote—will take effect.
+ONLY ONE question will take effect—the highest $ amount that receives a majority YES vote.

 How a Tiered Ballot Works